Vaccine passports during the COVID-19 pandemic: China

 In February 2020, China started to use digital "health codes", available on a variety of platforms including WeChat and Alipay with scannable QR barcodes displaying a "traffic light" system of colours to enter public transport, shops, restaurants and malls.
 It was used 40 billion times between February and March.

 In March 2021, an "International Travel Health Certificate" was created.
 In March 2021, the government of China rolled out the world's first COVID-19 vaccine passport system through a partnership with Alipay and WeChat.
-The system provides a health certificate that includes an individual's vaccine status and the results of COVID-19 testing.
+The system provided a health certificate that included an individual's vaccine status and the results of COVID-19 testing.
 Initially, the system would only indicate that an individual had been vaccinated if they received a Chinese-made coronavirus vaccine, leading to criticism, though by April 2021 the system began to accept records of receiving the Pfizer-BioNTech, Moderna, and Janssen vaccines.
-As of March 2021, the app was optional and its use was restricted to Chinese citizens.
-The digital health passport is intended to better facilitate travel.
-Privacy advocates and Chinese netizens have expressed concerns regarding the potential invasive data collection and the use of data for non-health monitoring purposes.
+By March 2021, the app was optional and its use was restricted to Chinese citizens.
+The digital health passport was intended to better facilitate travel.
+Privacy advocates and Chinese netizens expressed concerns regarding the potential of invasive data collection and the use of data for non-health monitoring purposes.